St0lenThunda/FreelanceScripts/readme_updater/README.md

 # README Updater

 > ## Purpose
-> This script, `generate_tool_table.py`, automates the process of documenting tools in the main project README.
-It scans subdirectories for tool-specific `README.md` files, extracts their titles and descriptions, and generates a Markdown table to include in the main README.
+> This script, `readme_updater.py`, provides a modular framework for dynamically updating the main project README.
+It allows for the addition of multiple tasks, such as generating a tool table, and makes the process extensible for future enhancements.

 ## Features

+- **Modular Task System**: Tasks are encapsulated in classes, making it easy to add new functionality.
-- **Automatic Table Generation**: Extracts tool information from their `README.md` files.
+- **Automatic Table Generation**: Extracts tool information from their `README.md` files and generates a Markdown table.
 - **Customizable Markers**: Inserts the table between `<!-- TOOL_TABLE_START -->` and `<!-- TOOL_TABLE_END -->` markers in the main README.
 - **Fallback Behavior**: Appends the table to the end of the README if markers are not found.